Personal & Culinary Services

 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in personal and culinary services have a median salary of $28,700 during the early years of their career.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in personal and culinary services was $28,700 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $27,500 (25th percentile) and $29,100 (75th percentile).

 Salaries According to BLS

 Personal and Culinary Services majors often go into careers where salaries can range from $28,660 to $57,620 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.